Act Like a Business to Stay Outside IR35

 Entrepreneur Mindset: Market yourself, invest in your business, and portray confidence as an expert.

-Financial Risk: Spend your own money on tools/training – it proves you bear business risk.
+Financial Risk: Spend your own money on tools/training – it proves you take on the business risk.

 ANDREW PASSER ACCOUNTANT